Hunting for Hypercharge Anapole Dark Matter in All Spin Scenarios

-with the local DM density $\rho_{ \mbox{loc}}=0.3$ GeV cm${}^{-3}$.
-In the present work, we adopt a simple truncated Maxwell-Boltzmann distribution in the galactic frame truncated at the escape speed $v_{ \mbox{esc}}$ from the Galaxy:
+where we use the local DM density $\rho_{ \mbox{loc}}=0.3$ GeV cm${}^{-3}$.
+In the present work, we adopt a simple Maxwell-Boltzmann distribution in the galactic frame truncated at the escape speed $v_{ \mbox{esc}}$ of our Galaxy:

 with the velocity $\vec v_{ \mbox{E}}$ of the Earth in the galactic frame and

 where the normalization constant ${\cal N}$ is

 with the error function ${\rm erf}(z)=2\int^z_0 e^{-t^2} dt/\sqrt{\pi}$.
 The values of the three different speeds are set numerically to the escape speed $v_{ \mbox{esc}}=544$ km s${}^{-1}$, the speed of the Sun relative to the DM reference frame $v_{0}=220$ km s${}^{-1}$ and the Earth speed $v_{E}=232$ km s${}^{-1}$ in the galactic frame.